 Is now the time for you to buy?
 Well, it depends on your individual situation.
-For the past several years we've seen many potential homebuyers sitting on the sidelines as they watched prices drop across the country.
-Since the beginning of 2009 we've seen many of these buyers, especially first-time homebuyers lured by government incentives, begin emerging and fulfilling their dreams of homeownership.
-Falling home prices between February of 2006 and March of 2009 have made real estate more affordable than almost ever before!
 If you are thinking about jumping in and buying a home here are a few reasons why we feel you are making a great decision to start now.

 From about 2002-2006 most parts of the country watched as home prices surged to unprecedented levels due to a number of factors.
-This "bubble" could not be supported for long and eventually burst.
-The result has been declining home prices over the past several years and a general hesitance from many would be buyers waiting to see where the market would go.
+This “bubble” could not be supported for long and eventually burst.
+The result was deeply declining home prices and a general hesitance from many would be buyers waiting to see where the market would go.
+The last 5 years has seen the market stabilize, and appreciation return with consumer confidence and low unemployment.
 Please know that to time the market exactly is as difficult as timing the stock market and it is well-accepted that no one can do it spot-on every time.

 Great news!
 Homeownership hasn’t been more affordable in over 20 years according to the National Association of Realtor’s home affordability index that is based upon average income, interest rates, home prices and a number of other factors.
 This is great news for a prospective buyer who was not able to purchase a home for $400,000 in 2006 but can now afford that same home for $300,000 in 2009.
 While the recent declines have hurt many homeowners that bought near the peak it has also presented a fantastic opportunity for potential buyers that couldn’t afford to purchase a home just a few years ago!

 The age old investing mantra says to buy low and sell high.
-While the exact bottom can never be calculated until after the fact (it was February 2009 for our areas of Alexandria, Springfield and Lorton), we are certainly at the bottom of a real estate cycle right now.
-Even though real estate is cyclical (peaks and troughs), the one guarantee is that over an extended period of time it will always increase in value.
-Right now we are near the bottom which is always the right time to buy.
+While the exact bottom can never be calculated until after the fact (it was February 2009 for our areas of Alexandria, Springfield and Lorton), we are certainly recovered, but the affordability level is still attractive.
+Even though real estate is cyclical (peaks and troughs), the one guarantee is that over an extended period of time it will always increase in value…4% historically.
+Affordability plus low interest rates plus high rental prices is an incentive to buy.

 When we say leverage we are speaking from an investment standpoint.
 Generally speaking, when you buy another form of investment such as a stock or bond you pay $1 and receive a $1 investment.
 In real estate, however, that same $1 may buy you a $5, $10 or even larger asset!
 A mortgage provides leverage that no other investment vehicle can offer.